AviatrixSystems/Docs/Solutions/egress_nat_pool.rst

  1. Select Customized SNAT
  #.
 Click Add New
  #.
-Enter Mark configured in Step 3; enter one SNAT IP from Step 2
+Enter Mark configured in Step 3; enter one SNAT IP or an IP segment format like Step 2
  #.
 Click Save
  #.
 Repeat the above steps for more entries.
  #.
 Click Enable SNAT to commit.